 Canadian carriers DO NOT ever dispatch a new driver into the US until you obtain a passed Drug and Alcohol test back from your service provider!

-New Entrant Safety Assurance Program
+The FMCSA New Entrant Safety Assurance Program

 The FMCSA New Entrant Safety Assurance Program applies to all new carriers starting operations as an Interstate Carrier in the United States.
 Carriers WILL BE audited within the first 18 months of operations.
-Carriers MUST pass this audit in order to obtain their permanent operating authority.
-Auditors will examine all files, log books and other documents and records to ensure the carrier is complying to all safety regulations.
+Carriers MUST pass this audit to obtain their permanent operating authority.
+Auditors will examine all files, log books and other documents and records to ensure the carrier is complying with all safety regulations.

-PSTC is always available to answer any questions you may have on this or any other subject, please feel free to contact us.
+PSTC is always available to answer any questions you may have on this or any other subject; please feel free to contact us.